Terreii/use-pouchdb/docs/basics/sync.md

 }
 ```

-We don't have to handle incoming changes, because changes subscriptions on the local database are emitting events
+We don't have to handle incoming changes, because changes subscriptions on the local database are emitting
-when they are happening.
+those, too.

 ## Components